FAQ Salary Checks

 All WageIndicator Salary Checks are updated at least twice a year.
 The Salary Check is updated more frequently in countries with high inflation rates.
 Wages in Context is updated four times a year.

 What happens with outdated data?

-Is the wage information in the Salary Check controlled for inflation?
+Is the wage information in the Salary Check and Wages in Context controlled for inflation?

-What time period is covered in the data for the Salary Check?
+Which period do the data for the Salary Check cover?

 Are overtime and bonuses included?

-Yes.
-We adjust calculations for hours worked.
-Yet, we do not include any bonuses in the calculation of salaries.
+WageIndicator adjusts calculations for hours worked.
+Bonuses are not included in the calculation of salaries.

 What about the difference between gross and net wages?

-The Salary Check calculation uses the gross hourly wage rate computed from gross earnings and the number of hours worked.
+The Salary Checks are calculated based on the gross hourly wage rate, computed from gross earnings and the number of hours worked.
 However, in some countries the proportion of respondents who report only their net earnings is significant.
-In these cases we use statistical techniques to impute their gross earnings.
+In these cases other statistical techniques are applied to impute the gross earnings.